 Having a big old home (two key words there) is more expensive than I ever realized, and energy costs are a big part of the reason.
-Keith has been working on sealing up doors and windows, and has plans to have insulation blown into the attic, among many other updates (ceiling fans, whole house fan, etc.).
+Keith has been working on sealing up doors and windows, and has plans to contact the professionals at https://www.asifoam.com/ to have insulation blown into the attic, among many other updates (ceiling fans, whole house fan, etc.).
 Having PG&E reach out to me to showcase their tools to help customers lower home energy costs couldn’t have been timed more perfectly.
 I learned a few things that can help us, and I hope they’ll help you too!
+If you need any professional help with your home insulation, simply search online for “insulation near me” to find a reliable insulation service in your area.

 A couple of tools we are using to help us achieve lower cost and efficiency are the PG&E Electric Rate Plan Comparison and Home Energy Checkup tools.
 With the Electric Rate Plan Comparison you can see what you would have paid over the last 12 months on other rates for which you’re eligible, compared to your actual bills under your current rate.